HeyMichelle/web-sprint-challenge-advanced-web-applications/README.md

 3. Describe how web servers work.
 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+1. (JWT) Tokens are JSON web tokens used to generate authentication tokens.
+It's a way to transmit information privately and securely between a client and a server as a JSON object.
+With axios/API calls using authorization, a tokenn header is used for every request that requires credentials so a client can have access to protected resources.

+2. In a web application, in order to ensure data security, you need to ensure client-side authentication is being run properly.
+Using token headers, protected routes, privately displayed components, and login pages can help accomplish this.

+3. A web server is a computer that stores codes for websites or it can be a program that runs on such a computer.
+It is connnected to the internet and when we load the code on a server, then you could say the server is "hosting" the website/app.
+Sometimes the server itself needs code for directions.
+The software program for that is called a web server, serving web pages and their information to users upon request.
+It servers information over a web device.

+4. POST/PUT methods are used to add or edit/update (U in CRUD) information when interfacing with APIs and servers.
+Delete methods represent the D in CRUD for "destroy/delete".

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions